Dyalog/DyalogDocker/README.md

 ## Licence
-Dyalog is free for non-commercial use but is not free software.
-Please see [here](https://www.dyalog.com/prices-and-licences.htm) for our Licence Agreement and full Terms and Conditions.
-Note that:
+Dyalog is free for non-commercial use and for limited commercial use, but is not free software.
+You may create public docker images which include Dyalog APL in addition to your own work, if you observe the following conditions:

- * Commercial re-distribution of software that includes Dyalog requires a [Run Time Licence](https://www.dyalog.com/prices-and-licences.htm#runtimelic).
-If you do not have a commercial licence, and you make images available for download, this constitutes acceptance of the default Run Time Licences, which allows non-commercial and limited commercial distribution.
+- You must include Dyalog's LICENSE file in a prominent location and include instructions which require it's inclusion in any derived works.
- * If you create docker images which include Dyalog APL in addition to your own work and make them available for download, you must include the LICENSE file in a prominent location and include instructions which make reference to it.
+- If you do not have a commercial licence with a corresponding [Run Time Licence](https://www.dyalog.com/prices-and-licences.htm#runtimelic), and you make images available for download, the default Run Time Licence will automatically apply.
+This allows non-commercial use, and limited commercial distribution up to the revenue limit set out in the [Licenses, Terms and Conditions](https://www.dyalog.com/prices-and-licences.htm).